carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 If any issues arise with the new flow, please report them here on the forum and the legacy flow can still be used instead by supplying the option `--restore-legacy=true`.

 ## TL:DR;
-The restore process is slow because it is not parallelized.
-The restore process is rewritten to be parallelized, and the restore time is reduced by X times.
+The restore flow is slow because it is not parallelized.
+The restore flow is rewritten to be parallelized, and the restore time is reduced by X times.

-A noteworthy new behaviour is that the post restore verification has been removed, as it is now performed on the fly during the restore process.
+A noteworthy new behaviour is that the post restore verification has been removed, as it is now performed on the fly during the restore flow.

 - Graph showing the new process network
 - Some graph showing the time reduction